How to Get More Out of Your Rigging Training and Lift Training Courses

 The simple answer would be to educate your employees.
 But again, there is more to it than that.
 At Mazzella Companies, we strive to be lifelong learners.
 When we receive any type of training, Tony Mazzella, the CEO of Mazzella Companies, will ask the participants, “What was your biggest take away?
 What one thing will you change or do as a result of this training?”
 In other words…what action will you take or what change will you make, based on what you’ve learned?

 If training means nothing more than free donuts and time away from work, then it won’t be effective.
 Safety, liability, and conformance are important reasons for training, but if those employees being trained don’t act on what they have learned, how will you achieve those goals?

 American author, Leo Buscaglia, once said, “Change is the end result of all true learning.”

 If you take a step back and look at the big picture, it’s not about the certificate at the end of the training.
 It’s about the actions you take to ensure you and your co-workers create a safe lifting and rigging environment to work in.

 Wrapping it up

-At Mazzella Companies, we have two “Top Trainer” award winners on staff and have a “Train the Trainer” program that allows these individuals to help educate, develop, and grow other trainers on our team.
+At Mazzella Companies, we have three “Top Trainer” award winners on staff and have a “Train the Trainer” program that allows these individuals to help educate, develop, and grow other trainers on our team.
 All Mazzella Companies trainers have been accredited through Industrial Training International and train to OSHA and ASME standards.

 We offer a complete program of individualized training modules that cover a variety of topics, including: